sap license audit

 What is SAP license audit preparation?
 It involves reviewing and verifying your SAP software usage to ensure compliance with your license agreements.
 This process helps identify and address potential non-compliance issues before an official audit.

 Why is it important to review my SAP license agreement?
 Reviewing your SAP license agreement helps you understand your obligations and responsibilities.
-It ensures that you know the terms and conditions you must comply with, which is crucial for avoiding penalties for non-compliance.
+It ensures that you are aware of the terms and conditions you must comply with, which is crucial for avoiding penalties for non-compliance.

 How do I review my SAP software usage?
 Examine the types of SAP software you use, the number of users, and the frequency of usage.
 Document these details to get a clear picture of your current usage, which you can then compare with your license agreement.